 - However, you can use any other spice rub.

-- Suggestions: Your favorite poultry dry rub, lemon pepper, Italian seasoning, Za’atar, curry powder, barbecue rub.
+- Suggestions: Your favorite poultry dry rub, lemon pepper, Italian seasoning, Za’atar, curry powder, and barbecue rub.

 - If you want to keep it super simple, fine sea salt or Kosher salt and black pepper (and maybe a bit of paprika or chili powder if you happen to have them) are fine as well.